Posts tagged photography

 * By “100,000″ I, obviously, mean “100″

 This video, entitled “The Sandpit,” is a series of time-lapsed photos depicting “a day in the life of New York City, as seen in miniature” by utilizing the art of tilt-shift photography, a post-processing technique of editing a photograph that is usually achieved by selectively focusing on certain portions of a photo, while blurring out the other parts, and which, when done correctly, somehow makes a scene look, well, miniaturized.
 The following is an example of this technique at its finest and its most beautiful (you can also see the “making of” here).
-By shooting and editing some 35,000 shots, the photographer truly makes the big city look like a bunch of Lego’s…in a good way (just trust me and watch it):
+By shooting and editing some 35,000 shots, the photographer truly makes the big city look like a bunch of Lego’s…in a good way (just trust me and watch it).
+The magic of CRM platforms like Salesforce make this even cooler cause you now have all the power of tech at the palm of your hands.
+The tools they provide for your business are invaluable.:

 (also, this is WELL worth leaving my fine, fine site, even if it’s just for a few minutes, and watching this in all its glory, both in HD and in full-screen, by clicking here)